kopytjuk/wasm-image-converter/README.md

 - send the files to the server, where the conversion logic is implemented
 - JS client-side conversion via `canvas` drawing and export functionality, see [Centipede5/imageconverter](https://github.com/Centipede5/imageconverter).

-However this implementation serves as a technology test for a certain task.
+However this implementation serves as a technology test for a particular task.

 ## How to build